elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-30-cs2107-lecture-8-software-security.md

     - Fuzzing can be automated or semi auto
 ## Principle of least priviledge
 - When writing a prob, be conservative in elevating the priviledge
-- When deploying software system, do not give the users more access rights than neccessary and do not activate unnecesarry options
+- When deploying software system, do not give the users more access rights than neccessary and do **not** activate unnecesarry options
--
+	- Like setUID
 > Terminology: Hardening
+> - hardening is usually the process of securing a system by reducing its surface of vulnerability, which is larger when a system performs more functions;

 # Patching: Up to date
 - Life cycle of vulnerability: